-3. Introduction
+3. INTRODUCTION

 The Purcell School is a school for young musicians, for students aged from 11 to 19.
 This policy recognises the entitlement of all students to a balanced, broadly based curriculum within the context of a specialist music school.
-Our SEND policy reinforces the need for teaching that is fully inclusive.
+Our SEND policy reinforces the need for teaching that is inclusive.

-The governors and staff of The Purcell School will endeavour to ensure that all SEND students reach their full potential, are fully included within the school community and are able to make successful transfers between educational establishments.
+The governors and staff of The Purcell School will endeavour to ensure that all SEND students reach their full potential, are fully included within the school community, can engage as fully as practicable in the activities of the school, and are able to make successful transfers between educational establishments.